Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

 At each avalanche triggered by the above algorithm, we measure the number of spins $n$ that flipped until the system regains equilibrium and record the distribution of avalanche sizes $D(n)$ for all triggered avalanches until $S_i \to - S_i$ $\forall i$.
-In addition, we measure the magnetization jump $S$ at each avalanche and record the distribution of magnetization jumps $P(S)$ \cite{comment:restr}.
-For the SK model the avalanches are expected to be power-law distributed with an exponential cutoff that sets in at a characteristic size $n^\ast$ (similar arguments are valid for the magnetization jumps with a characteristic size $S^\ast$).
-Only if $n^\ast(N) \to \infty$ as $N \to \infty$ does the system exhibit true SOC.
-We determine $n^\ast$ in two different ways: First, we fit the tail of the distributions to $D(n) \sim \exp\left[-n/n^\ast(N)\right]$ with $n^\ast(N)$ an fitting parameter.
-We also fit the small-$n$ regime to a power-law and determine the point of closest proximity between the power-law and exponential cutoff fits.
-This yields a second estimate of $n^\ast_{\rm c}(N)$.
-While the $n^\ast(N)$ values obtained by the two approaches can differ by as much as a factor of $\sim 2$, $n^\ast(N\to\infty)$ obtained by either definition exhibits the same qualitative behavior.
-In the simulations we fit the distributions and extract $n^\ast(N)$ for a given space dimension $d$ and (linearly) extrapolate to $N = \infty$.
+In addition, we measure the magnetization jump $S$ at each avalanche and record the distribution of magnetization jumps $P(S)$ \cite{comment:restr,comment:frustration}.
+For the SK model, the avalanches are expected to be power law distributed with an exponential cutoff that sets in at a characteristic size $n^\ast$ (similar arguments are valid for the magnetization jumps with a characteristic size $S^\ast$).
+Only if $n^\ast(N) \to \infty$ as $N \to \infty$, does the system exhibit SOC.
+We determine $n^\ast$ in two different ways: First, we fit the tail of the distributions to $D(n) \sim \exp\left[-n/n^\ast(N)\right]$ with $n^\ast(N)$ a parameter.
+We also fit the small-$n$ regime to a power law and determine the point of closest proximity between the fits.
+This yields a second estimate of $n^\ast_{\rm c}(N)$ [see Fig.~\ref{fig:3D}].
+While $n^\ast(N)$ obtained by the two approaches can differ by as much as a factor of $\sim 2$, $n^\ast(N\to\infty)$ obtained by either definition exhibits the same qualitative behavior.
+We choose to fit the distributions and extract $n^\ast(N)$ for a given space dimension $d$ and (linearly) extrapolate to $N = \infty$.

-In addition, to study criticality for $H \sim 0$ in the short-range systems, we measure the avalanche distribution $D_0(n)$ and magnetization jump distribution $P_0(S)$ if and only if the field $H$ crosses zero.
+In addition, to study criticality for $H \sim 0$ in the short-range systems, we measure the avalanche distribution $D_0(n)$ and magnetization jump distribution $P_0(S)$ if and only if the field $H$ crosses zero [see Figs.~\ref{fig:8D}(c) and \ref{fig:8D}(d)].
 These measurements are necessary for short-range systems because the existence of a spin-glass state in a field remains controversial \cite{almeida:78,young:04,katzgraber:05c,joerg:08a,katzgraber:09b,banos:12}.
-Therefore, by restricting the measurements to $H = 0$ we expect to probe an actual (non-equilibrium) spin-glass state.
+Therefore, under this restriction, we expect to probe an actual (nonequilibrium) spin-glass state.